HudoGriz/QTLspyer/QTLspyer/shiny/markdown/variant_calling.md

 #### Burrows-Wheeler Aligner (BWA)

-**BWA-MEM** is used to align sample sequences to reference genome.
-Sepret variants are performed if sequences are _single-end_ or _pair-end_.
+**BWA-MEM** is used to align sample sequences to the reference genome.
+Separate variants are performed if sequences are _single-end_ or _pair-end_.
 For more details reference [man pages](http://bio-bwa.sourceforge.net/bwa.shtml).

 Single-end: